BioMemPhys-FAU/domhmm/README.md

 conda env update --name domhmm --file docs/requirements.yaml
 ```

-Build this package from source:
+Build this package from the source:

 ```
 pip install -e .
 ```

-And when you are finished, you can exit the virtual environment with:
+When you are finished, you can exit the virtual environment with the following:

 ```
 conda deactivate